gordon-cs/gordon-360-api/README.md

 ### Deploying to the Api Site

+The Gordon 360 API is hosted on the `360api.gordon.edu` server, which is also known as `cts-360.gordon.edu`.
+The built files are deployed at `F:\Sites`, under the names `360Api` and `360ApiTrain` for the master and develop branches respectively.

 #### Current Case: Deploying Manually

 If there are problems with automatic deployment, or a specific need to revert or push manually, then this older procedure can be used.